How to find Bugs on your Mobile App

 Why test Mobile Apps on Real Devices?

-Before moving to the testing part, it’s important to understand the need to find bugs on real devices.
+Before moving to the testing part, it’s essential to understand the need to find bugs on real devices.

 - When testers and developers test their apps on real devices, it shows how users experience using the mobile application and the problems they face in real user conditions.